openstack/neutron/doc/source/ovn/migration.rst

      step 1.
      Default: ~/overcloud-deploy-ovn.sh

+   * UNDERCLOUD_NODE_USER - user used on the undercloud nodes
+     Default: heat-admin

    * STACK_NAME - Name or ID of the heat stack
      Default: 'overcloud'
      If the stack that is migrated differs from the default, please set this